samesystem/active_graphql/docs/model.md

 ## Setup

-To create graphql model, you need to include `Model` module in your ruby class like this:
+To create graphql model, you need to include `ActiveGraphql::Model` module in your ruby class like this:

 ```ruby
 class User